-1. EUBAGHOUSE1: 8,000 CFM (5,000 CFM per MAP) baghouse for sand silo, sand return hopper and handling system.
+EUBAGHOUSE1: 8,000 CFM (5,000 CFM per MAP) baghouse for sand silo, sand return hopper and handling system.
 Baghouse1 is used for the loading and unloading of the storage bins for new sand.
 This is known as sand system baghouse.
+Exhaust from mechanical reclaimer (where sand particles are shaken and collected below a screen separator) and pneumatic conveyer are ducted to this BH1.
+New 12000cfm baghouse is being installed to replace 8000cfm baghouse.
+Per the August 2021 PTI application, existing : 8,000 CFM BH1 (pneumatic sand conveyor and mechanical reclamation) will be replaced with a 12,000 CFM Murphy-Rodgers MRJ-SE-1298-RAL continuous self-cleaning dust collector.
+This unit services the sand silo, sand return hopper, and sand handling system.

-2. EUBAGHOUSE2: 8,000 CFM baghouse for cleaning and finishing system.
+- 1. EUBAGHOUSE2: 8,000 CFM baghouse for cleaning and finishing system.
 Large particles are removed by one cyclone.
-Baghouse2 is used for the cleaning and finishing of the molds.

-3. EUBAGHOUSE3 (212 bags): 13,000 CFM baghouse for sand reclamation system.
+Baghouse2 is used for the cleaning (cleaning room, arch booth) and finishing of the molds. - EUBAGHOUSE3 (212 bags): 13,000 CFM baghouse for sand reclamation system.
+The bags will be upgraded to high temperature bags such that afterburner, for resin burn-off unit to reclaim sand, can be operated at 1350 °F. Afterburner started operating about April 19, 2021, at 1250 °F in interim.
+When high temperature bags become operational, it will be operated at the manufacturer recommended temperature of 1350 °F.

 All baghouses use pulse jet mechanism to clean bags of sand cake.
-Five furnaces, one burnoff oven and three baghouses are present.
+Five furnaces, one burn-off oven and three baghouses are present.
 Sand burn-off oven also uses this baghouse (EUBAGHOUSE3).
 Ambient air is used as dilution and cooling air to reduce the temperature (200-300 °F) for the baghouse (EUBAGHOUSE3).